CPH-SEC/CPH-SEC.github.io/metasloit_scripting.md

 exploit -j
 ```

-As one can see its nothing more than the commands typed, line by line.
+As one can see its, nothing more than the commands typed, line by line.
-Next chapter explains how to use/resource as script.
+Next chapter explains how to use/resource a script.

 ### <a id="Use"></a>How To Use/Resource a MSF Script